The Bottom Line

 The Mission

-That Repair be an actionable and pervasive cultural value.
+That Repair be an actionable, compelling and pervasive value in our culture.

 The Approach

-The Culture of Repair Project is currently focused primarily on supporting teaching about repair in educational setting, and integrating the mindset, technologies, thinking skills, systems understandings, and value of caring, into core K - 12 subject areas.
+The Culture of Repair Project focuses primarily on supporting teaching about repair in K - 12 educational settings, and integrating the mindset, technologies, thinking skills, systems understandings, and value of caring, into instruction across subject areas.

 Non-Partisan Initiative